 Hazard impacts were assessed in three categories, impacts on: people, property, and the local economy.
-It should be noted that planners can use an element of subjectivity when assigning values for impacts.
+The planners generally followed the following ranking system for each category.
+Planners also applied an element of subjectivity when assigning values for impacts based on their local knowledge.
 Numerical impact factors were assigned as follows:

-• People - Values were assigned based on the percentage of the total population exposed to the hazard event, but a level of subjectivity was applied to these rankings basses on the local knowledge.
+People - Values were assigned based on the percentage of the total population exposed to the hazard event, but a level of subjectivity was applied to these rankings based on the local knowledge.
 The degree of impact on individuals will vary and is not measurable, so the calculation assumes for simplicity and consistency that all people who live in a hazard zone will be equally impacted when a hazard event occurs.
 Impact factors were assigned as follows:

-- \circ High 50% or more of the population is exposed to a hazard (Impact Factor = 3) - \circ Medium 25% to 49% of the population is exposed to a hazard (Impact Factor = 2) - \circ Low 24% or less of the population is exposed to the hazard (Impact Factor = 1) - No impact None of the population is exposed to a hazard (Impact Factor = 0) - Property Values were assigned based on the percentage of the total assessed property value exposed to the hazard event, but a level of subjectivity was applied to these rankings basses on the local knowledge: - \circ High 30% or more of the total assessed property value is exposed to a hazard (Impact Factor = 3) - Medium 15% to 29% of the total assessed property value is exposed to a hazard (Impact Factor = 2) - \circ Low 14% or less of the total assessed property value is exposed to the hazard (Impact Factor = 1) - No impact None of the total assessed property value is exposed to a hazard (Impact Factor = 0) - Economy Values were assigned based on total impact to the economy from the hazard event and activities conducted after the event to restore the community to previous functions.
-Values were assigned based on the number of days the hazard impacts the community, including impacts on tourism, businesses, road closures, or government response agencies, but a level of subjectivity is applied to these rankings based on the local knowledge. - High Community impacted for more than 7 days (Impact Factor = 3) - o Medium Community impacted for 1 to 7 days (Impact Factor = 2) - Low Community impacted for less than 1 day (Impact Factor = 1) - No impact No community impacts estimated from the hazard event (Impact Factor = 0)
+- High -50% or more of the population is exposed to a hazard (Impact Factor = 3) - Medium 25% to 49% of the population is exposed to a hazard (Impact Factor = 2) - Low -24% or less of the population is exposed to the hazard (Impact Factor = 1) - No impact None of the population is exposed to a hazard (Impact Factor = 0)

+Property - Values were assigned based on the percentage of the total assessed property value exposed to the hazard event, but a level of subjectivity was applied to these rankings based on local knowledge:

+- High -30% or more of the total assessed property value is exposed to a hazard (Impact Factor = 3) - Medium -15% to 29% of the total assessed property value is exposed to a hazard (Impact Factor = 2) - Low 14% or less of the total assessed property value is exposed to the hazard (Impact Factor = 1) - No impact None of the total assessed property value is exposed to a hazard (Impact Factor = 0)

+Economy - Values were assigned based on total impact to the economy from the hazard event and activities conducted after the event to restore the community to previous functions.
+Values were assigned based on the number of days the hazard impacts the community, including impacts on tourism, businesses, road closures, or government response agencies, but a level of subjectivity is applied to these rankings based on local knowledge.

+- High Community impacted for more than 7 days (Impact Factor = 3) - Medium Community impacted for 1 to 7 days (Impact Factor = 2) - Low Community impacted for less than 1 day (Impact Factor = 1) - No impact No community impacts estimated from the hazard event (Impact Factor = 0)